MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 The first 8 bytes (`0x41414141	0x42424242`) are the buffer's contents.
 The next 4 bytes (`0x43434343`) is the base pointer.
 The next 4 bytes (`0x44444444`) is the return address which will be modified to point to the address of the `buffer` (at `0xffffcd18`).
-This is where the shellcode will be stored.

 ### Exploitation